jbostoen/itop-jb-report-generator/documentation.md

 ## Hints

-* Using HTML headers, you can build navigation in the PDF document
-* Install the fonts on your local system rather than relying on web fonts
+* Install the fonts on the system which renders the PDF.
+Don't rely on web fonts.
 * It may be worth checking out Combodo's "iFrame dashlet" to embed reports
+* With the previous implementation (wkhtmltopdf), it was possible to use HTML headings to build a Table of Content.
+Unfortunately, with Spatie's BrowserShot it's not possible at the moment.

 ## Issues

 ### No PDF, Errors during rendering

-These are personal notes I made while testing/debugging on Windows.
+These are personal notes I made while testing/debugging on a Microsoft Windows operating system.

-Check if the "PATH" variable n (Windows) System Environment Variables includes the paths where nodejs.exe and npm.cmd are located.
+1) Check if the "PATH" variable in System Environment Variables includes the paths where nodejs.exe and npm.cmd are located.

-Sandbox mode is necessary for XAMPP x64 on Windows.

-Still having issues?
-See if there's info in the error file (**%temp%\sf_proc_00.err**) (Symfony framework)
+2) See if there's info in the error file (**%temp%\sf_proc_00.err**) (Symfony framework)

 Various errors may occur, including E_CONNRESET.